Seteeri/Particle/snippets/notes/PARTICLE.md

       * Similar to ptr list, use a buffer list which follows same pattern
       * Show first and last items
     * CUA

+  * Logging System
+    * Log commands

   * Directory Nav

+  * Tag/Note System
+    * Need "template"
+    * Search functions

   * CLI
     * Plain list

-  * Tag/Note System
-    * Need "template"

   * Refactor [Nxt Week]
-    * Limit x length of items like line wrap
-    * Store ref to last item in list for faster bnds calc
-    * Is there a way to map modifier keys to Car or Pair/Cdr?
+    * Camera needs to move with content like when entering a newline
+      * Requires unproject to test if coord is in the viewport
+      * When a new item is entered, check its bnds against the view bounds
     * Technically '*list and '*main can be different, i.e. sublist can be on same line as parent list
       * It can't unless layout swapped...
+    * For single chars, the bounds is the same everytime
+      * Avoid calc
     * Fix magic numbers
     * Refeactor "*0" mov-part-abv> into cursor fn
-    * Make columns for Y layout?
     * Should swap-layout recurse or not?
       * Maintain substructure
       * Do first level or immediate
       * Shortcut with Ctrl, Alt, Shift Tab
       * Really only useful when setting up sublists
-    * Refactor layout to have force option
-      * Use fn for now
-    * On enter-list, if not immediately enterable, search for next list?
-      * Make command for prv/nxt list like Q/E
-      * Search within view
-    * Make option: cmds a circular list
+    * Opt: buffer is a circular list
-      * Back disappearing items?
-    * Replace dot with arrow indicating layout (Right/Down)
-    * Camera needs to move with content like when entering a newline
-      * Requires unproject to test if coord is in the viewport
-      * When a new item is entered, check its bnds against the view bounds
     * Draw num in car [?]
       * Handle decimals

+    * Replace dot with arrow indicating layout (Right/Down)
     * Make fn: mov-cur X/adv Y/nl
-    * Cache origin, dims [?]
-      * Store for each layout
-      * This abs pos
-      * Need dirty flag to be set on pos change, i.e. layout calls
     * Cache last item for lists
     * Refactor other items to use skip flags like mov> etc.
-    * For single chars, the bounds is the same everytime
+    * Make columns for Y layout?
+    * Limit x length of items like line wrap
+    * Store ref to last item in list for faster bnds calc
+    * Is there a way to map modifier keys to Car or Pair/Cdr?
+      * Use mod keys to decide whether to keep input or replace it

+  * Implement external symbols
+    * Move verts.bin -> verts.db
+    * Refactor Particle into subclass of Entity
+    * Can test multiple workers pull/push database

   * Optimize
     * IPC
+      * Utilize multiple workers - see notes
       * Batch messages, flush etc.
       * Instead of directly sending msgs, put into list
       * Call flush to send all
-      * Requires rewriting protocol to read multiple messages from single string
+      * Requires rewriting protocol to read multiple messages from single str
-    * Tree Update
-      * Only do CDR

-  * Move to external symbols
-    * Move verts.bin -> db file
-    * Can test multiple workers pull/push database
-    * Refactor Particle into subclass of Entity

   * Use special printing for control characters like enter etc.
     * newline ("^J"), return ("^M") or TAB ("^I")